-Any claims that are not caused by accident or illness will be declined.
-However, insurance will cover it if a dental Hygienist is needed after an accident or injury to the mouth.
-Bear in mind if it is caused by a car accident, your car insurance should cover this as travel is considered secondary coverage.
+No, any claims that are not caused by accident or illness will be declined.
+However, insurance will cover it if a dental hygienist is needed after an accident or injury to the mouth.
+Note that if it is caused by a car accident, your car insurance should cover this as travel is considered secondary coverage.

 If I go to the pharmacy to buy medicine when I am sick, is the medical insurance covered?

-If you don't have a doctor's prescription, the company will not cover it if you buy an over-the-counter drug.
-This is because only medicines prescribed by doctors and doctors are insured.
+No, if you don't have a doctor's prescription, the company will not cover it if you buy an over-the-counter drug.
+Only medicines prescribed by doctors are insured.
 However, most insurance companies have caps on drug costs.